dbachilo/dvrstart/README.md

 the last slash is mandatory

-In this case Parking_Lot camera will put it's records to /root/cams/Parking_Lot/ You will also have to create this directory yourself.
-At least at the moment of this initial software release, I am planning to automate that.
+In this case Parking_Lot camera will put it's records to /root/cams/Parking_Lot/

 recorded files will have a filename based on a time of record, i.e.<br>
 /root/cams/Parking_Lot/record-[2020-09-27]-16-20.mp4<br>